Other Services and Example Projects

 Volume Modeling of Industrial Facility

 In cooperation with Grant Environmental, Inc., Geotech created a three-dimensional model of the values of two radioactive contaminants at an industrial site in the Midwest.
-Starting with about a thousand borings and several hundred thousand measurements, we used geostatistical software to estimate values in 330,000 three-dimensional blocks.
+Starting with about a thousand borings and several hundred thousand measurements, we used geostatistical software to prepare a map and cross section to estimate values in 330,000 three-dimensional blocks.
 The results of this analysis were used to estimate the volumes of soil at different contamination levels and to generate graphical displays of the contaminant distribution in preparation for site excavation.

 Corporate Environmental Data System